2AA4-W23/a1-MikeLoveGame/.idea/logbook.md

 Jan 14th 2023:
     Implemented F03-F05
     Implement F06
+Jan 15th 2023:
+    Updated a couple features
-    Implement and done all feature from F01 to F12
+    Implement and done all feature from F06 to F12